Skin friction drag: Prandtl's one-seventh-power law

 The above equation, which is derived from Prandtl's one-seventh-power law, provided a reasonable approximation of the drag coefficient of low-Reynolds-number turbulent boundary layers.
 Compared to laminar flows, the skin friction coefficient of turbulent flows lowers more slowly as the Reynolds number increases.

 Skin friction drag

 A total skin friction drag force can be calculated by integrating skin shear stress on the surface of a body.

 Relationship between skin friction and heat transfer

 In the point of view of engineering, calculating skin friction is useful in estimating not only total frictional drag exerted on an object but also convectional heat transfer rate on its surface.
 This relationship is well developed in the concept of Reynolds analogy, which links two dimensionless parameters: skin friction coefficient (Cf), which is a dimensionless frictional stress, and Nusselt number (Nu), which indicates the magnitude of convectional heat transfer.
-Turbine blades, for example, require the analysis of heat transfer in their design process since they are imposed in high temperature gas, which can damage them with the heat.
-Here, engineers calculate skin friction on the surface of turbine blades to predict heat transfer occurred through the surface.
+Turbine blades, for example, require the analysis of heat transfer in their design process since they are exposed to high temperature gas, which can damage them with heat.
+Here, engineers calculate skin friction on the surfaces of turbine blades to predict heat transfer to those surfaces.